Six graphics comparing the Mercury levels of 30 popular toothpaste products

 For Facebook peeps:

-here’s the link to our Toothpaste Chart landing page, which has links to the full original lab report for each toothpaste product we have tested and reported on to date – including the ones in this image (& also has links the safer choices we have identified):
+Here’s the link to our Toothpaste Chart landing page, which links to the full original lab report for each toothpaste product we have tested and reported on to date — including the ones in this image (it also links to the safer choices we have identified):

 https://tamararubin.com/2025/01/toothpaste-chart/

-to find our comparative toothpaste chart (as a clickable link), please click the “lab reports” link in our bio – and then click the button for the toothpaste chart in the toothpaste section of the lab report page.
+To find our comparative toothpaste chart (as a clickable link), please click the “lab reports” link in our bio and then the button to the toothpaste chart in the toothpaste section of the lab report page.

 Thank you!